Financial-Times/coco-mongodb-backup/README.md

 Uses [gof3r](https://github.com/rlmcpherson/s3gof3r) to stream the archived folder to S3.
 ### Go Pipe
 Uses a [pipe](https://golang.org/pkg/io/#Pipe) to transfer the output of the archiver straight to S3 - this means that the archived folder itself isn't stored on the disk.

-The pipe is synchonous, meaning that the reader cannot read from the pipe until the corresponding writer is writing something, and vice-versa.